aws/amazon-freertos-ble-android-sdk/app/README.md

-# Amazon FreeRTOS BLE Mobile SDK for Android: Demo Application
+# FreeRTOS BLE Mobile SDK for Android: Demo Application

 ## Introduction

-This demo application demonstrates some of the features of the Android SDK for Amazon FreeRTOS Bluetooth devices.
+This demo application demonstrates some of the features of the Android SDK for FreeRTOS Bluetooth devices.

-For information about configuring and using the demo application, see [Amazon FreeRTOS BLE Mobile SDK Demo Application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-sdk-app).
+For information about configuring and using the demo application, see [FreeRTOS BLE Mobile SDK Demo Application](https://docs.aws.amazon.com/freertos/latest/userguide/ble-demo.html#ble-sdk-app).

 ## Usage